suesui117/course_335/assignment2/README.md

    - Removing one character from the word
    - Swapping adjacent characters from the word
 Finally, print out the misspelled word along with its corrected form and method used.
-5. I used a bool found flag initially set to false `bool found = false`.
+5. I initialized a `bool found` flag initially set to false `bool found = false`.
-It's passed-by-reference to the 3 function calls.
-If any function sets it to true, it remains true throughout.
-If none of the functions set it to true, it will remain false, means cannot fix the word, thus remains INCORRECT.
+It's then passed-by-reference to the 3 function calls.
+If any function sets it to true, it will be true, else it will remain false.
+It means the 3 functions have tried to fix the word, but it's still incorrect or the dictionary does not have the word.

 ### Notes